univention/univention-corporate-server/test/ucs-test/README.md

 ## Return value
 In its simplest case a test should return `0` for success and `1` on failure.
 For backward compatibility to previous versions of `ucs-test` several other special values can be returned as well to provide more detailed information.
-For exmaple `REASON_SKIP` and several others can be used to skip tests if the pre-conditions for running the test are not met, for example missing credentials or missing help software.
+For example `REASON_SKIP` and several others can be used to skip tests if the pre-conditions for running the test are not met, for example missing credentials or missing help software.
 More information is available in the [source code](univention/testing/codes.py).

 # Quality